 - the difference between wordpress.com and wordpress.org

-- the steps you’ll take to set up your WordPress site including purchasing a domain and hosting, connecting your domain with your hosting company, installing WordPress, setting up and configuring your SSL certificate, choosing a theme, and designing your site
+- the steps you’ll take to set up your WordPress site including purchasing a domain and hosting, connecting your domain with your hosting company, installing WordPress, setting up your SSL certificate, choosing a theme, and designing your site

 - a roundup of WordPress website resources